COUNCIL MEETING MINUTES – Special Meeting February 25 2025

 Michelle Perry- CAO

-2. Declaration of Conflict of Interest: No one declared a conflict of interest.
+2. Declaration of Conflict of Interest: Councillor MacAusland declared a conflict of Interest in 8 A

-THAT the minutes for December 13th, 2022 be approved as presented.
+THAT the minutes for the Monthly Meeting December 10th, 2024 be approved as presented.

 5. BUSINESS ARISING: